VeryCrazyDog/socketio-gol/README.md

 ## Accepted environment variables
+The following environment variables are supported by this web application:
 - `PORT`: The port that this web application will listen to, default is `3000`.
 - `NODE_ENV`: The node environment that this web application will be running in.
 Possible values are `development` and `production`.
 Default is `undefined` which is equal